B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 ### Host acting as K3s Server

 * Administrative login to a host (either physical or virtual) with the following minimum requirements:
+  - See <https://rancher.com/docs/k3s/latest/en/installation/installation-requirements/> for details.
+Here is what we used in our case:
   - CPU: min 2 cores
   - RAM: min 16 GiB
   - Disk: min 8 GiB SSD